qgis/pyqgis_wrappers/README.md

 # pyqgis_wrappers
-common functions to be used in pyqgis and python qgis plugins
+Common functions to be used in pyqgis and python qgis plugins

 **NOTE:** Just a sandbox for now.
 Don't consider the API stable.